 The aim of the MoBi program is to provide thorough knowledge and skills for students aspiring to access doctoral training in bioacoustics-related fields, as well as for scientists (e.g. neuroscientists, conservationists, etc) or environmental consultants aiming to incorporate bioacoustics in their skillset.

 Organised by David Reby and Nicolas Mathevon of the ENES lab, it is a highly competitive international graduate course (max 20 students).
 It is structured according to the European Credit Transfer System with 60 credits over two semesters of full-time studies.
 It is mainly taught on site at the University of St Etienne in France.

 MoBi corresponds to a second year in the French master curriculum (master 2 - M2).
 It is currently a pathway (parcours) of the Master of Ethology of the university of Saint-Etienne.
-It will become a pathway (parcours) of the International Master of Acoustics of the university of Lyon in sept.
+It is also a pathway (parcours) of the International Master of Acoustics of the university of Lyon since sept.
 2022.
 However, it is not necessary to have followed the M1 of the Master of Ethology or the M1 of the international master of Acoustics to apply.

 MoBi leads to the award of the French national master's degree in Ethology (bioacoustics pathway) as well as the University Diploma in Advanced Bioacoustics of the University Jean Monnet.